Kohaku Swordtail - Xiphophorus helleri

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, pattern, red coverage, white coverage and tail shape can occur between individual fish.
+Natural variation in size, red coverage, white colour, body pattern, sword length and markings can occur between individual fish.

 Couldn't load pickup availability